rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/boolean-operators.md

 4. The following is a so-called _truth table_.
 For more examples of truth tables, refer to this session's cheat sheet.

     We have two variables called `one` and `two`.
 These are the input of our truth table.
 The third column contains the output of our truth table.
-E.g. for the inputs `one = true` and `two = false`, the condition results in `true`.
+E.g. for the inputs `one = true` and `two = false`, the expression results in `true`.

     Input `one` | Input `two` | Output
     ----------- | ----------- | ------